(photos of Adam Petrusek, Czech Republic: specimen from Red Sea)

 (photo of Minh Nguyen, USA, specimen from reef tank)

 This most conspicuous and often photographed warm-water species is often inhabited by anemonefishes.
 It is widely known as Heteractis magnifica, although its valid name is Radianthus magnifica.
 According to K.W.
-England (1988) Heteractis is a very different genus belonging to its own family Heteractidae and characterized by moniliform tentacles with characteristic swellings or protuberances which may be blister-like or more frequently forming a band across tentacle.
+England (1988) Heteractis is a very different genus belonging to its own family Heteractinidae and characterized by moniliform tentacles with characteristic swellings or protuberances which may be blister-like or more frequently forming a band across tentacle.
 Indeed, the type species of Heteractis (Heteractis aurora) has very characteristic tentacles which differ considerably from long and smooth tentacles of Radianthus magnifica.
-Further, Heteractis aurora has special nematocysts which do not occur in Radianthus magnifica and other anemones of the family Stichodactylidae, this feature is considered as very important.
+Further, in Heteractis aurora, unlike members of Radianthus and most other Stichodactilidae the tentacles are not arranged in radial rows.
+Also Heteractis aurora has nematocysts of special sort which do not occur in Radianthus magnifica and other anemones of the family Stichodactylidae, this feature is considered as important.